Integral Care helps people build health and well-being so everyone has the foundation to reach their full potential.

 As the Local Mental Health and Intellectual and Developmental Disability Authority, Integral Care strengthens our community by supporting our most important asset, our people, to achieve well-being.
 Integral Care provides individuals with high quality mental health care, collaborates with community partners to strengthen programs and systems, and works to raise awareness of mental health issues in our community.

-Integral Care will strive to uphold core values related to people, integrity, excellence, leadership and transparency.
+Integral Care will strive to uphold core values related to people, equity, integrity, excellence, collaboration and compassion.